 “Really?” he said as he stopped crying.
 “You can get me home?”

-At that moment the sound of footsteps was getting closer to her door.
+At that moment the sound of footsteps were getting closer to her door.

 “Quick, hide in my toy box.”

-Capella zoomed across the floor and opened the lid on Lily’s toy box.
+Capella zoomed across the floor and opened the lid.
 The box was almost full and there wasn’t much room so he squeezed into a little gap between a big blue bear and a floppy brown pony.
 Lily grabbed Mr. Bear and scrambled back into bed.
 As she pulled her quilt right up to her chin she noticed that the toy box had tiny rays of light beaming from the gap in the lid.
 “Oh no.” she thought as she squeezed her eyes tight, pretending to be asleep.

-Lily's Mum entered the room and crept over to her bed, looked, smiled, crept back across the room and quietly closed the door behind her.
+Lily's Mum entered the room and crept over to her bed.
+She looked at Lily for a moment, smiled and crept back across the room, quietly closing the door behind her.

 “Why did we hide?”
 Capella asked.